dyj0183/dessert-store/README.md

 # Future Work

 * Implement User Authentication
-* Create functionalities to allow admins to create, update, and delete
+* Implement PayPal to allow customers to pay online
-* Implement PayPal to allow users to pay online
+* Make the website look good on all sizes of screens